 Overview of Prevention in the Elderly

-For the elderly, prevention focuses mainly on disease, frailty, accidents (ie, unintentional injury), iatrogenic complications, and psychosocial problems.
+For the elderly, prevention focuses mainly on disease, frailty, accidents (ie, unintentional injury), iatrogenic complications, psychosocial problems, and maintaining ability to perform activities of daily living.
 Not all elderly patients benefit from every preventive measure.
-Choice of preventive measures is guided by the patient’s general condition:
+Choice of preventive measures is guided by whether the patient’s general condition is:

 Caregivers of the frail elderly must work assiduously to prevent accidents by completing a home safety checklist and correcting any potential problems that are identified.
 Caregivers should watch for even subtle functional changes in elderly patients and promptly report any changes to a health care practitioner.
 If a patient has multiple unmet needs, especially when coupled with functional decline, a caregiver should consider seeking the care of a geriatric interdisciplinary team.

 Some preventive measures that apply to all elderly people include

 Diet and exercise: A healthy diet (see Table: Nutritional Recommendations for Prevention of Frailty) and regular exercise help prevent or postpone frailty and many diseases, as can other disease prevention measures (see Table: Lifestyle Measures That Help Prevent Common Chronic Diseases).
 For example, exercise can help prevent frailty in healthy or chronically ill elderly people.
 In frail elderly people, exercise can help preserve functional ability and reduce the incidence of accidents.